 |Loan Type||Amount Borrowed||Current Payment||Current Term||Total Cost of Loan|

 Find answers to some of the most common student loan consolidation and refinancing questions.

-The interest rate for a Direct Consolidation Loan will be the weighted average (rounded up to the nearest one-eighth of a percent) of the loans you are consolidating.
-It’s important to understand how student loan consolidation and refinancing affects your wallet.
+If you choose to consolidate or refinance, you do not have to include all of your loans, however, it’s important to understand how student loan consolidation and refinancing affects your wallet.
 If your goal is to lower your interest rate, you may want to consider refinancing.
+Some common approaches are:

 Still not sure if you should consolidate or refinance your student loans?
 We’ve gathered advice from experts to help you decide.

 What Will My New Student Loan Payment Be?